 - Your child may experience involuntary bowel movements.

-- Your child may experience lack of appetite.
+- Your child may experience a lack of appetite.

-Which Children are at the Risk Getting Encopresis?
+Which Children Are at the Risk of Getting Encopresis?

 Children who have chronic or prolonged constipation are more at risk of getting encopresis.
 However, it is also seen that it is more common in boys than in girls.
-In an estimate in the US, it was observed that approximately 1 to 2 percent children below ten years suffer from encopresis and out of these children 80 percent are usually boys.
-However, the risk factor increases in following children too:
+In an estimate in the US, it was observed that approximately 1 to 2 per cent of children below ten years suffer from encopresis and out of these children 80 per cent are usually boys.
+However, the risk factor increases in the following children too: